FRAMEWORK

 Most disappointing AI output is a context failure, not a capability failure.
 AI agents can run for hours on a well-briefed task.
 Most people's actual median use is forty-five seconds.
 The gap isn't access.
 It's the structure you've put around the model and how clearly you brief it.

-Where to start: a working AgentOS, however small.
+Where to start: a working operating model, however small.
 One identity file.
 One context file.
 A short list of standing instructions.
 The structure pays back across every prompt for the next quarter and travels with you when the tools change.

 Start with the Readiness Assessment →How we work: we don't just advise.
-We run an AgentOS ourselves and have for two years.
+We run our whole business on our own operating model, and have for two years.
 We build, audit, and own the rhythm so it doesn't go stale.
 That keeps us current and lets us deliver real value at rates that work for one-person businesses.

 The Challenge